Muriel Landers: Career

 Landers continued to play funny fat girls in television shows.
-She appeared in an episode of "Make Room for Daddy" starring Danny Thomas on May 18, 1959 entitled "The Practical Joke" as a chubby maid who wants to make it in show business.
+She appeared in the May 18, 1959, season six episode of The Danny Thomas Show (starring Danny Thomas) entitled "The Practical Joke" as a chubby maid who wants to make it in show business.
 In 1960 and 1961, she appeared in two episodes of Pete and Gladys as Gladys' cousin Violet.
 She also had a recurring role as "Mildred Cosgrove" on The Joey Bishop Show.
-In addition to her comedic roles, Landers also guest starred on several dramas and Westerns including The Gene Autry Show, Peter Gunn, The Dick Powell Show and The Eleventh Hour.
+In addition to her comedic roles, Landers also guest starred on several dramas and Westerns including The Gene Autry Show, Peter Gunn, The Dick Powell Show, and The Eleventh Hour.
 In 1962, Landers made a memorable appearance in The Twilight Zone episode "A Piano in the House", playing Marge Moore, an overweight woman who is forced to reveal her inner sadness about feeling unloved and unwanted because of her girth.
 In 1963, she and actor Stanley Adams released the comedy record Marriage Is for Dinosaurs through Bigtop Records.
 The next year, she had a role in the comedy film The Disorderly Orderly.
-For the remainder of the decade, Landers continued with guest starring roles on The Beverly Hillbillies, My Three Sons and Hogan's Heroes.
+For the remainder of the decade, Landers continued with guest starring roles on The Beverly Hillbillies, My Three Sons, and Hogan's Heroes.
 In 1967, she portrayed the role of Mrs. Blossom in Doctor Dolittle.
 It would be her last film role.

 In December 1968, she joined the cast of Rowan and Martin's Laugh-In and appeared in a few episodes.
 One of Landers' last roles was as Mommy Hoo Doo in an episode of the children's television series Lidsville, in 1971.
 Her final onscreen role was in the 1974 television film Remember When.